 Our pediatric epileptologists are more qualified to treat seizures than anyone else in Orange County, with board certification in both child neurology and clinical neurophysiology and additional training in epilepsy.
-The team is led by Dr. Mary Zupanc, who is quadruple board-certified and one of an elite group of specialists in the country who has board certification in epilepsy.

 Our dedicated team is here to coordinate care with families through every stage of care, from diagnosing seizures to finding the right medication or treatment, and managing the condition over time.
 At every clinic visit, families have access to a multidisciplinary team including:

 - Pediatric epileptologists who are board certified in child neurology and clinical neurophysiology

 - Nurse practitioners to help manage a child’s care